 Attendees go to the gun range use officers’ guns (including semi-auto and fully automatic weapons).
 They dust for fingerprints with evidence technicians, and ride along with a patrol officer during a patrol shift.

 Graduates of the Citizen Police Academy formed an Alumni Association (CPAAA) to continue their association with and support for the police department.
 Their assistance has been invaluable to the department.
 Members continue their education about the department by attending training sessions during their monthly meetings.
 They volunteer for activities such as the Kids Halloween and Christmas Parties, assistance at various festivals, fingerprinting, Kids Fishing Rodeo, data entry, and vehicle maintenance.
-Currently, there are over 200 members of the CPAAA who volunteer an average of 11,000 to 12,000 hours of time each year.
+Currently, there are over 150 members of the CPAAA who volunteer over 12,000 hours of time each year.

 To learn more about the Citizen Police Academy contact the Police Volunteer Coordinator.

-Learn more about the Alumin Association at http://jbcpaaa.org/index.html
+Learn more about the Alumni Association at http://jbcpaaa.org/index.html